cyverse/gocommands/docs/commands/sync.md

 # Sync Data Between Local and iRODS

-The `sync` command efficiently synchronizes datasets between local storage and iRODS by transferring only new or modified files.
+The `sync` command efficiently synchronizes datasets between local storage and iRODS by transferring only new or modified data objects (files).
 It automatically runs `get`, `put`, `bput`, and `cp` commands as needed to keep data in sync.

 ## Syntax
 ```sh